Phantonia/Krypton/Specification/2_LexicalStructure.md

 The last three represent any Unicode character. `[n]` is replaced with the number of the character in the base defined by the character `x`, `d` or `b`.
 The number is then followed by a semicolon.

-It is a compile time error for a string to contain an unescaped backslash without an escape sequence following.
+It is the compile time error 004 for a string to contain an unescaped backslash without an escape sequence following.

 ## 2.9 Number literals